-JACQUI ENGLAND – Chairman
+JACQUI ENGLAND – Chair of Trustees

 I am a local professional business woman I have been a lifelong resident in Lymington and the third generation in our family to support the Lymington New Forest Hospital.
 I have been a trustee since 1997 and I am an Independent Councillor.
 I have served on Lymington and Pennington Town Council as Mayor.